2×4 Appliance in Children

 Though it sounds technical, the 2×4 appliance is one of the most effective tools for early correction of dental issues in kids.
 Let’s break it down.

-What Is a 2×4 Appliance?
+What is a 2×4 Appliance?

 The 2×4 appliance is a short-term orthodontic device that combines braces with a wire to correct early alignment problems.
 It gets its name from the way it’s set up: